luisamesty/Amerpsoft-iDempiere-community/Building iDempiere Plugins with Maven.md

-## Plug-In Development with Maven on Idempiere
+## Building iDempiere Plugins with Maven
 ## 1. Introduction.

 This tutorial is brought to you by Luis Amesty from Amerpsoft Consulting.
 For any question or improvement see me at (User:Luisamesty) or [email](luisamesty@gmail.com) to me.